Enalean/tuleap-documentation-en/languages/en/user-guide/git.rst

 Importing an existing Git Repository
 ------------------------------------

 There is no automatic procedure to perform repository import.
-Read administration guide related section.
+To move one Git repository from one Tuleap project to another, there are two commands to type (after creating the new repository in the destination project): git clone --mirror gitolite@tuleap.example.com:<source_project_shortname>/<repo_name>.git git push --mirror gitolite@tuleap.example.com:<destination_project_shortname>/<repo_name>.git

 Git References
 ---------------